medtaxintern/medtax_front_end/README.md

 # NOTES

-  Change the keyFilename in the pages/api/get_upload_url.js to the key you downloaded from service account > manage key > create key
+  Change the keyFilename in the pages/api/get_upload_url.js to the path where your key is stored which you downloaded from service account > manage key > create key.